Paradise Papers: Kazakhstan

 Former Minister of Oil and Gas Sauat Mynbayev is listed as an original shareholder of Meridian Capital Ltd. Former BTA Bank Chairman Mukhtar Ablyazov is documented for his ownership of Cayman Island-registered CFJ Star Trust, which may have been used in his alleged embezzlement and mismanagement of $10 billion of BTA money.
 The embezzlement is one of the largest cases of financial fraud in history.

 Pakistan

 Former Prime Minister Shaukat Aziz is listed in the papers, having set up a trust called the Antarctic Trust owned by a Delaware corporation.
 Aziz, a former Citibank executive, told the ICIJ he had set the trust up for estate planning purposes and that the funds had come from his employment at Citibank.
 An internal Appleby document raised concerns about warrants issued for him in connection with the killing of a local leader.
 Aziz dismissed both the murder charge and the allegations of financial impropriety.

+Philippines

+Eduardo V. Manalo, Executive Minister of the Iglesia ni Cristo since 2009, was named according to data from the Aruba corporate registry.